CrowdStrike/ansible_collection_falcon/README.md

 <!--end collection content-->

 <!--start eda content-->
-### Event Sources
+### Event sources

-> Ansible EDA (Event Driven Ansible) is a new way to connect to sources of events and act on those events using rulebooks.
+Ansible EDA (Event Driven Ansible) is a new way to connect to sources of events and act on those events using rulebooks.
 For more information, see the [EDA documentation](https://ansible.readthedocs.io/projects/rulebook/en/latest/introduction.html).

 Name | Description
 --- | ---